powerboat9/bombadillo/README.md

 sudo make uninstall PREFIX=/some/directory
 ```

 Uninstall will clean up any build files, remove the installed binary, and remove the man page from the system.
-If will _not_ remove any directories created as a part of the installation, nor will it remove any Bombadillo user configuration files.
+It will _not_ remove any directories created as a part of the installation, nor will it remove any Bombadillo user configuration files.

 #### Troubleshooting